O-BRAIN/MIS_scoring/README.md

 # MIS_scoring
-This repository contains the R script for calculating the MIS score described in Lammert &amp; Morys et al., 2021
+This repository contains the R script for calculating the MIS score described in Lammert &amp; Morys et al., 2021 (in submission)